megane9988/wp-dsite/wp-content/plugins/photo-dropper/readme.txt

 Author URI: http://www.photodropper.com/team/
 Plugin URI: http://www.photodropper.com/wordpress-plugin/
 Tags: flickr, images, creative commons, photodropper, photo dropper, photos, post images, stock images, flikr, creative commons photos, free images, blog images, wordpress images, free stock photography, image plugin, plugin, images, image
-Requires at least: 3.1
+Requires at least: 4.7
-Tested up to: 3.6.1
+Tested up to: 4.7.2
-Stable tag: 2.2
+Stable tag: 2.3.3

 With PhotoDropper finding the right photo has never been easier.
-Get access over 253M+ free & premium photos without ever leaving WordPress.
+Access over 253M+ free & premium photos without ever leaving the WordPress Dashboard.

 == Description ==

 [youtube http://www.youtube.com/watch?v=jaCrDQHqJL8]

-PhotoDropper is a WordPress Plugin and it is designed to take the frustration out of finding the perfect image for your blog posts.
+PhotoDropper is a WordPress Plugin designed to take the frustration out of finding the perfect image for your blog posts.

-With over 243,800,000+ free images (via Creative Commons license) and 10,000,000+ premium images available at your fingertips, you'll be able to impress your readers and search engines like Google.
+With over 243,800,000+ free images (via Creative Commons license) available at your fingertips, you'll be able to impress your readers and search engines like Google.

-PhotoDropper let's you add great photos to your website with just 4 simple clicks.
+PhotoDropper let's you add great photos to your website with just 3 clicks.

 You no longer need to visit multiple different photo sites to find the right image and license.
-PhotoDropper does all the searching for you... it even handles the attribution.
+PhotoDropper does all the searching for you... *it even handles the attribution*!

 What's this mean to you?